How Top Entrepreneurs Use VAs to 3x Revenue Without Burnout

 The VA Strategy:

-- •Customer Success VAs: Managed support tickets and order inquiries 24/7
+- •Customer Success VAs managed support tickets 24/7

-- •Content VAs: Created product descriptions, social media content, and email campaigns
+- •Content VAs created product descriptions and email campaigns

-- •Operations VAs: Handled inventory management, supplier communication, and logistics coordination
+- •Operations VAs handled inventory management and logistics

 Consulting Transformation: Michael Thompson's Scale-Up